slviajero/tinybasic/MANUAL.md

 ### Secondary serial stream

 The secondary serial stream is addressed through stream number 4.
 For microcontroller platforms with a hardware secondary serial port, the Serial1 object on the Arduino library is used.
-This can be changed in hardware-arduino.h by modifiying the functions beginning with prt.
+This can be changed in hardware-arduino.h (1.x) or hardware.h (2.x) by modifiying the functions beginning with prt.
 For microcontrollers without multiple hardware serial ports Softwareserial is used.
 The RX and TX pins are set through the macro SOFTSERIALRX and SOFTSERIALTX.
 Default are pin 11 and 12.
 This conflicts with the SPI pins.
 If SPI is to be used the soft serial pins have to be changed.

 Default baudrate on the secondary serial port is 9600 baud.